 Getting Your COVID-19 Vaccine

-A third dose of the Pfizer or Moderna COVID-19 vaccines is recommended for certain patients.
-People at a higher risk of serious complications from COVID-19 due to moderate or severe immune system problems should get a third dose.
+An additional dose of an mRNA COVID-19 vaccine is recommended for certain patients.
+People at a higher risk of serious complications from COVID-19 due to moderate or severe immune system problems should get an additional dose.

 - Taking immune-suppressing or biologic drugs